isabella232/journey-optimizer-learn.en/help/introduction/journey-optimizer-overview-part-1.md

 ---
 # Journey Optimizer Part 1 - Deliver omni-channel journeys

-This video shows how brands can use Adobe Journey Optimization to deliver personalized omni-channel journeys to their consumers.
+This video shows how brands can use Adobe Journey Optimizer to deliver personalized omni-channel journeys to their consumers.

 >[!VIDEO](https://video.tv.adobe.com/v/334174?quality=12)